Buy Kintsugi and see how it is made

 How is kintsugi made?

-Japanese kintsugi or Kintsukuroi art repair:
+Japanese Kintsugi or Kintsukuroi art repair:

 Japanese turquoise Kintsugi bowl repair using 23.5 karat gold